tuckerchapin/BetterVRV/dev/docs/notes.md

-sections and dividers in the keybindings

 collapsable control panels

+display for the speed controls